Kroc/Paperclip/ROADMAP.md

 * Edit: Move Line Up
 * Edit: Move Line Down

+* Find
+  Use SDK / Word's dialog for a first version?
+* Find Toolbar:
+  - Place on bottom of editor
+    (should it be part of AppUI or ViewEditor?)
+  - Show & Hide
+  - Close button
+  - Trap Esc in AppUI to close
+  - Input field
+    (Use combo-box)
+  - Next / prev buttons

+* Replace
+  Use SDK / Word's dialog initially
+  - Extend Find toolband with replace field
+  - Button for whole-word
+  - Button for case-sensitive
+  - Replace & Go button
+  - Repalce all button
+  - Button to switch to Find In Files?

 * Sort Lines, A-Z, Z-A
   Should we include natural sort?
+* Sort lines using specific column number (ala DSTEdit)
 * Remove empty lines

 * Infrared send+receive, Sidebar menu